digitalrebar/provision/doc/faq-troubleshooting.rst

     # drwxr-xr-x.
 2 root root  40 Aug 21 00:41 .
     # dr-xr-x---.
 1 root root 180 Aug 21 00:41 ..

-3. Lanch DRP, using our newly created volume:
+3. Launch DRP, using our newly created volume:
   ::

     # now run DRP with our volume mapped to /provision/drp-data: